A Dance with Dragons

 - Arya Stark, in hiding in the Free City of Braavos, where she is also called 'Cat of the Canals' and continuing her training by the Faceless Men.

-- Asha Greyjoy, the niece of King Euron Greyjoy of the Iron Islands, lately fled from the isles.
+- Asha Greyjoy, the niece of Euron Greyjoy, King of the Isles and the North, lately fled from the Iron Islands.

 - Barristan Selmy, former Lord Commander of the Kingsguard, now Lord Commander of Daenerys's Queensguard.